 Should you indicate when overtaking a cyclist

-It is however on the few occasions such as this that you should indicate when overtaking a cyclist.
-You must not simply indicate when passing every cyclist you meet as this will ultimately cause confusion with drivers thinking you are making a turn at a junction or driveway.
+Avoid indicating on each occasion that you’re overtaking a cyclist.
+This is more likely to cause confusion with drivers thinking you are making a turn at a junction or driveway.
 You must assess each situation and indicate only if you think the benefits of doing so will increase the safety of yourself and others.
-Ror further information on dealing with cyclists during driving lessons and the driving test, see:
+For further information on dealing with cyclists during driving lessons and the driving test, see:

 Do you indicate around parked cars